-UCS 1 also includes footage of Jimmy Reid, spokesperson for the UCS Coordinating Committee and a prominent member of the Communist Party of Great Britain (as were many of the other shop stewards).
-Reid’s powerful oratory, his unerring faith in the goodness of humanity and commitment to socialist ideals (MacAskill 2017), was to set the tone for the work-in: ‘The Upper Clyde is being sacrificed on the altar of sheer political dogma.
+More specifically, UCS 1 includes footage of Jimmy Reid, spokesperson for the UCS Coordinating Committee and a prominent member of the Communist Party of Great Britain (as were many of the other shop stewards).4 Reid’s powerful oratory, his unerring faith in the goodness of humanity and commitment to socialist ideals (see MacAskill 2017), was to set the tone for the work-in: ‘The Upper Clyde is being sacrificed on the altar of sheer political dogma.
 We refuse to accept that somebody sitting in Whitehall is going to kill our industry’; ‘We don’t only build ships on the Clyde, we build men who have guts and intelligence and who will take some moving.
 They have taken on the wrong people and we will fight’; ‘Just now we are in the midst of the woods.
 And there are wolves ready to pounce if we make a tactical error, if we turn our backs for a moment someone will jump on them’; ‘It is time that the working class wrote a charter of rights, at the heart of which would be the right to work.
 If the government cannot guarantee that right, and if the social system cannot guarantee that right, then we must change the Government or modify the system’ (Reid 1976, 84-98).
 Perhaps Reid’s most notable statement of intent was the one he gave on 30 July 1971, the first official day of the work-in, during which he addressed thousands of workers from a makeshift platform and made a passionate appeal for well-ordered solidarity:

 We are not going to strike.
 We are not even having a sit-in strike.
 We are taking over the yard because we refuse to accept that faceless men, or any group of men in Whitehall or anyone else, can take decisions that devastate our livehoods with impunity … There’s a basic elementary right involved – that’s our right to work.
 We’re not strikers.
 We are responsible people and we will conduct ourselves with dignity and discipline … And there will be no hooliganism.
 There will be no vandalism.
 There will be no bevvying because the world is watching us, and it is our responsibility to conduct ourselves responsibly and with dignity and with maturity.
 (Cited in Foster & Woolfson 1986, 197, 200)